bobolopolis/genpi/README.md

 image, a three partition setup is assumed.
 The SD card will contain a boot partition, a swap partition, and a root partition.

+The script will create a cache directory to store the files it downloads to create the image.
+If the necessary files exist in the cache directory, they will not be downloaded again.
+The following files are cached:
+ * portage snapshot
+ * stage 3 tarball
+ * Raspberry Pi firmware repository

+If the cache is stale, simply delete it and rerun the script:

+	$ sudo rm -rf ./cache